Libby App by OverDrive

 and Feedback

-1. Provided visual confirmation using checkmarks and toast messages after key action
+1. Displayed visual confirmation using checkmarks and toast messages after key actions.

-2. Introduced “Undo” options to reverse accidental returns or deletions
+2. Added “Undo” options to let users easily reverse accidental returns or deletions.

 Outcomes